Counting Your Pennies Can Add up to Cash

 Yep, the coin jar you may have started at your grandparents' house can be a nice little cash boost.

-The great thing about having coin jars (my husband and I have one each and our baby girl has one in her room). my system is pretty simple.
+My system is pretty simple.
 Whenever I get change during the day I save the change in my wallet until I get home and then I deposit half in my jar and half in my baby girl's jar.

 Any pennies or coins I find get deposited into the baby's girl's jar.
 It's not much each time, but it does add up fair quickly. typically when my small jar is filled it can be $50-$70 at a time.